micklove/osx-proxy-tools/README.md

 #### 3. Run the vpn command
 Use the vpn details from the config file, hostname, etc...
-To help with route issues, on script exit, the proxy is disabled and the vpn route is removed.
+To help with route issues, on script exit, the vpn route is removed.
 Will require sudo.

 ```bash
 ./run-vpn.sh /path/to/proxy-config.json